12 Top-Rated Attractions & Things to Do in Las Cruces, NM

 6. Shop 'Til You Drop at the Farmers & Crafts Market

-The Farmers & Crafts Market happens twice a week: Saturdays, it sprawls over seven city blocks; Wednesdays, the action shifts to La Plaza de Las Cruces - not the same as Old Mesilla Plaza.
+The Farmers & Crafts Market of Las Cruces happens twice a week (Saturdays and Wednesdays), sprawling over seven city blocks from Bowman Avenue to the Main Street roundabout.
 Hundreds of vendors and craftspeople convene at the markets, selling everything from organic veggies to specialty food items (such as pecan oil), jewelry, and ceramics.

 7. Stroll the Same Route as the Conquistadores